FredHutch/easybuild-life-sciences/docs/toolchains.md

 the mermaid code below and update the diagram.
 Then take a screenshot and save it as docs/images/toolchain-diagram.png.

-Note that the Mermaid code has a "hyphen-hyphen greater than" in it and that breaks the HTML comment.
+Note that the Mermaid code has several "hyphen-hyphen greater than" in it and that breaks the HTML comment.
 So I changed the hyphens to tildes, if you modify the diagram, please change them back to hyphens.

 -->